jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 \\
 $$

- Note that this form for the wavefunction would be exact if electrons were not interaction with each other and if we dissregard the fact that a wavefunction should be anti-symmetric (the sign of the wavefunction must change sign when two electrons are exchanged).
+ Note that this form for the wavefunction would be exact if electrons were not interacting with each other and if we disregard the fact that a wavefunction should be anti-symmetric (the sign of the wavefunction must change sign when two electrons are exchanged).
 Fock will fix the anti-symmetry problem, but first lets see how we could work with the Hartree (without Fock) method.

 ### Energy of a Hartree product
 The energy of a system described by a Hartree-product is: